mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

 Payment proofs prevent a payment receiver from claiming they didn't receive payment.
 Such fraud prevention is an essential ingredient to commercial adoption.

-Former payment proofs used in Grin didn't apply to invcoice flow, at least not without additional rounds of communication, which made invoices a difficult proposition.
+Former payment proofs used in Grin didn't apply to invoice flow, at least not without additional rounds of communication, which made invoices a difficult proposition.

-They also lacked the ability to specify dating and purpose of payment.
+They also lacked the ability to specify the time and purpose of payment.

-This RFC changes the transaction building process where payers can require payees to create a "proof" they've received a payment before the payer finalizes and broadcasts the transaction.
+This RFC changes the transaction building process so that payees commit to a proof of payment before the payer signs for the transaction.

 # Community-level explanation
 [community-level-explanation]: #community-level-explanation